 For any recipe, or raw okra eating, you want to make sure you pick them at the right size.
 You’ll find great info on picking (or choosing at the farmers’ market) here.
 (Here’s a hint: pointer-finger sized is just about perfect!)

-While it doesn’t have the same “crunch” as the fried variety, the true okra taste also isn’t overpowered by a thick coating.
-My husband would still prefer the classic fried variety every once in a while, but for me (and whoever is cleaning the kitchen) roasting can’t be beat.
+While oven roasted okra doesn’t have the same “crunch” as the fried variety, the true okra taste also isn’t overpowered by a thick coating.
+My husband would still prefer the classic fried okra every once in a while, but for me (and whoever is cleaning the kitchen) roasting can’t be beat.